beartype/beartype/README.rst

    1 loop, best of 1: 6.42e+03 sec per loop

-Yes, you read that correct: ``6.42e+03 sec per loop == 6420 seconds == 107
+Yes, ``6.42e+03 sec per loop == 6420 seconds == 107 minutes == 1 hour, 47
-minutes == 1 hour, 47 minutes`` to check a single list.
+minutes`` to check a single list.
 Yes, it's an uncommonly large list, but it's still just a list.
 This is the worst-case cost of a single call to a function decorated by a naïve runtime type checker.

 What does beartype do?
 ----------------------

-Generally, as little as it can get away with while still satisfying the rote definition of "runtime type checker."
+Generally, as little as it can while still satisfying the accepted definition of "runtime type checker."
 Specifically, ``beartype`` performs a `one-way random walk over the expected data structure of objects passed to and returned from @beartype-decorated functions and methods <That's Some Catch, That Catch-22_>`__.

-.. # FIXME: Link to the prior example.

-Consider `the prior example <Why should I use beartype?_>`__ of a function annotated as accepting a triply-nested list of integers and then passed a list containing 1,000 nested lists each themselves containing 1,000 nested lists each themselves containing 1,000 integers.
+Consider `the prior example of a function annotated as accepting a triply-nested list of integers and then passed a list containing 1,000 nested lists each themselves containing 1,000 nested lists each themselves containing 1,000 integers <Why should I use beartype?_>`__.

-When decorated by typeguard_, *every* call to that function checks *every* integer nested in that list.
+When decorated by typeguard_, every call to that function checks every integer nested in that list.

-When decorated by ``beartype``, *every* call to the same function checks only a single random integer contained in a single random nested list contained in a single random nested list contained in that parent list.
+When decorated by ``beartype``, every call to the same function checks only a single random integer contained in a single random nested list contained in a single random nested list contained in that parent list.
 This is what we mean by the quaint phrase "one-way random walk over the expected data structure."